davidawad/davidawad.github.io/src/pages/about.md

 <p class="message">

-David Awad is a Founding Partner of AxeThrow doing leveraged buyouts of venture backed startups and M&A.
+David Awad is an attorney, investor and engineer focused on semiconductors, compute infrastructure, blockchain, AI and cybersecurity.

 Developer Evangelist and Blockchain Venture Startup Mentor at R3 (https://R3.com) and also a Co-Founder of Archangel Raphael's Mission (https://arm.gives).